NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-governance-workflows.md

 - Rate the Flex fund applications
 - Make suggestions regarding the Flex Funds applications to the GA

 *The rough expenditure of time is 16 hours p.a and includes a minimum of one annual meeting (approx. 3 hrs).
-The time for the review process will be annually in the end of September.*
+The time for the review process will be at the end of September.*

 ### FlexFunds Review Workflow
 The FlexFunds workflow is described in the finances workflows in detail.